aabiji/mocha/readme.md

 that can be replayed.
 For example, you could map the choreography of dancers in kpop dance videos into 3d animations.

+Could extend this concept to develop a full fledged game where you earn points doing exercise

 Tech Stack:
 - SDL3 + Opengl: Engine responsible for the 3d model rendering and their skeletal animation.
 - Mediapipe: Get skeletal information from the human pose estimation.